‘Full House’ Episode Comes Back To Haunt Lori Loughlin Amid Her Arrest In College Admissions Scandal

 But in 1993, Lori Loughlin’s Full House character resisted the temptation to cheat the system in order to get her twin sons into a prestigious preschool, according to The Los Angeles Times.

-In the Season 6 Full House episode “Be True to Your Pre-School,” which originally aired in January 1993, Loughlin’s Aunt Becky and John Stamos’ Uncle Jesse faced pressure to get their twin boys, Nicky and Alex (Blake and Dylan Tuomy-Wilhoit), into an elite preschool after a fellow preschool parent advised the couple, “If you put your kid on the right track now, he’s going to be on the fast track for life.”
+In the Season 6 Full House episode “Be True to Your Preschool,” which originally aired in January 1993, Loughlin’s Aunt Becky and John Stamos’ Uncle Jesse faced pressure to get their twin boys, Nicky and Alex (Blake and Dylan Tuomy-Wilhoit), into an elite preschool after a fellow preschool parent advised the couple, “If you put your kid on the right track now, he’s going to be on the fast track for life.”

 Have mercy! https://t.co/YnQhRtv7sx